Lifelong Wellness

 For this exercise, you can perform the movement as a body weight or with a dumbbell for resistance.

 Begin in an upright standing position with your legs slightly more than hip-width apart and your toes pointed outward.
-Tighten your core, bend your knees and hinge through your hips to move into a deep squat, bringing your hands between your legs.
+Tighten your core, bend your knees, and hinge through your hips to move into a deep squat, bringing your hands between your legs.
 Raise back up, then extend your arms in front of your body at shoulder height.
 Repeat the movement.

-Sumo Squat Front Raise1
+Sumo Squat Front Raise

 Start with 1 set of 5-10 repetitions.